asarma7/pdf-file-finder/README.md

 ```

 ## Model cache location (Hugging Face / embeddings)
-Embedding models are downloaded and cached under `data/models/` by default.
-The folder is created automatically on first run.
+Hugging Face models are stored under `/pdf-file-finder/models`, while embedding models used for user queries are downloaded and cached under `data/models/` by default.
+Both folders are created automatically on first run.
+To pre-download Hugging Face models, place them in `/pdf-file-finder/models`.
-If you want to pre-download models from Hugging Face, place them under `data/models/` (the app will read from that cache).
+To pre-download embedding models, place them in `data/models/` (the app will read from these cache locations).

 ## Recommended Setup by Hardware
 ### Low RAM (<= 8 GB)